 Jimmy Carter (James Earl Carter, Jr.), 39th president of the United States, was born Oct.
-1, 1924, in the small farming town of Plains, Ga., and grew up in the nearby community of Archery.
-His father, James Earl Carter, Sr., was a farmer and businessman; his mother, Lillian Gordy Carter, a registered nurse.
-Carter served in the Navy for 10 years as an engineer working with nuclear-powered submarines.
+1, 1924, in Plains, Ga., and raised in Archery.
+He was the son of a farmer and businessman, James Earl Carter, Sr., and a registered nurse, Lillian Gordy Carter.
+During his 10 years in the Navy, Carter worked on nuclear-powered submarines.

-He was educated in the Plains public schools, attended Georgia Southwestern College and the Georgia Institute of Technology, and received a B.S. degree from the United States Naval Academy in 1946.
-In the Navy he became a submariner, serving in both the Atlantic and Pacific fleets and rising to the rank of lieutenant.
-Chosen by Admiral Hyman Rickover for the nuclear submarine program, he was assigned to Schenectady, N.Y., where he took graduate work at Union College in reactor technology and nuclear physics, and served as senior officer of the pre-commissioning crew of the Seawolf.
+After attending Plains public schools, Georgia Southwestern College, and Georgia Institute of Technology, he earned a bachelor's degree in 1946 from the United States Naval Academy.
+As a submariner, he served in both the Atlantic and Pacific fleets and rose to the rank of lieutenant.
+After being selected by Admiral Hyman Rickover for the nuclear submarine program, he attended Union College, where he studied reactor technology and nuclear physics, and served on the pre-commissioning crew of the Seawolf.

 President Jimmy Carter

 In December 1974, he announced his candidacy for the office of President of the United States of America.
 It was on Nov.
 2, 1976, that he was elected president of the United States of America after winning the nomination of his party on the first ballot during the 1976 Democratic National Convention.